PragTob/after_do/README.md

 # after_do [![Gem Version](https://badge.fury.io/rb/after_do.png)](http://badge.fury.io/rb/after_do)[![Build Status](https://travis-ci.org/PragTob/after_do.png?branch=master)](https://travis-ci.org/PragTob/after_do)[![Code Climate](https://codeclimate.com/github/PragTob/after_do.png)](https://codeclimate.com/github/PragTob/after_do)[![Coverage Status](https://coveralls.io/repos/PragTob/after_do/badge.png)](https://coveralls.io/r/PragTob/after_do)

-after_do is simple gem, that allows you to execute some blocks (callbacks) after specific method of a class are called.
+after_do is simple gem, that helps you fight cross-cutting concerns with an approach similar to Aspect Oriented Programming (AOP). after_do allows you to execute blocks (callbacks) after/before specific methods of a class or a module are called.

 If the class extends `AfterDo` you can simply do this by

 ```
 MyClass.after :some_method do whatever_you_want end
 ```

+Some facts about after_do:

+* no external runtime dependencies
+* small code base: code is around 120 lines of code with blank lines, comments and everything - simplecov reports less than 60 relevant lines of code
+* simple DSL
+* no monkey patching

-Why would you want to do this?
-Well to fight cross-cutting concerns such as logging.
-E.g. there are concerns in an applications that apply to multiple objects (e.g. they cross-cut).
-A popular example is logging - you might want to log multiple actions but logging is not the primary concern of the class in question.
-With logging you litter all your code with logging statements - that concern is spread over many files.
+## Why would you want to do this?
+Well to fight cross-cutting concerns.
+These are concerns in an applications that apply to multiple objects (e.g. they cross-cut).
+A popular example is logging - you might want to log multiple actions of different classes but logging is not the primary concern of the class in question.
+With logging you litter all your code with logging statements - that concern is spread over many files and adds unnecessary noise to them.
 With after_do you could put all the logging in one file.
 Other use cases include gathering business statistics or redrawing timing of elements.
-Personally I extracted this gem from a project where I wanted to decouple my domain objects from the way they are saved (for fun and profit!).
 This should generally not be done to alter behavior of the class and its instances - this makes programs more confusing rather than easier to understand.

 The idea for this is inspired by Aspect Oriented Programming - e.g. do something when specific methods are executed.
 However I doubt that this formally fulfills the lingo (join points, aspects, advice...)

-after_do has no external runtime dependencies and the code is around 120 lines (blank lines and documentation included) with lots of small methods.
-So simplecov reports there are a little less than 60 relevant lines code (it ignores blank lines, docs etc.).

 ## Installation